rueiscoding/MalariaScreener/README.md

 # MalariaScreener

 This app is inspired by the [NIH malaria screener](https://github.com/LHNCBC/MalariaScreener), but with expanded functionality.
-While the NIH app focuses only on screening for Plasmodium Falciparum, this app is designed to detect six major parasites that infect humans:
+While the NIH app focuses only on screening for *Plasmodium Falciparum*, this app is designed to detect six major parasites that infect humans:

 - **P. falciparum**
 - **P. ovale**